benjaminheng/knowledge-base/content/review-pathfinder-wrath-of-the-righteous.md

 ---
-title: "Review: Pathfinder: Wrath of the Righteous"
+title: "Pathfinder: Wrath of the Righteous"
 category: games
 ---